Cultural appropriation: Martial arts

 In China, there is longstanding resentment of the Japanese schools of karate for its "colonial appropriation" of kung fu.
 In the mid-20th century, American soldiers appropriated Japanese karate itself.
 As mixed martial arts gained popularity in the 21st century, practitioners have appropriated and combined Chinese, Japanese and Thai techniques with Western-style boxing, wrestling, and kickboxing.

-Some authors have expressed the opinion that the study of martial arts by members of other countries and nationalities is not a form of negative 'appropriation', but rather of appreciation.
-In Okinawa for example, unlike in China, the locals considered the Chinese origins of Karate to be an honorable thing to mention, and not a form of cultural theft.

-During the 2023 Southeast Asian Games (SEA) in Cambodia, a controversy emerged when Cambodian martial arts competitions adopted Muay Thai rules, leading to allegations of cultural appropriation.
+During the 2023 Southeast Asian Games (SEA) in Cambodia, Cambodian martial arts competitions adopted Muay Thai rules, leading to allegations of cultural appropriation.
 Critics argued that this disrespected Thai cultural heritage and overshadowed Cambodian martial arts like Bokator.
 The International Federation of Muaythai Associations (IFMA) intervened, threatening fines and bans for countries participating in the Kun Khmer events under these rules.
-This prompted Thailand to boycott the SEA Games, further straining relations between the two countries.

-The popularity of Bokator has been partly influenced by international media, such as Tony Jaa's portrayal of martial arts in the "Tom Yum Goong" movie series.
-Tony Jaa, a renowned Thai martial artist, showcased traditional techniques that have inspired martial arts enthusiasts globally, including in Cambodia.
-This highlights the complex interplay of cultural pride and appropriation in the region.
+This prompted Thailand to boycott the SEA Games.
+The popularity of Bokator has been partly influenced by international media, such as the portrayal of martial arts in the Tom Yum Goong movie series by Tony Jaa, a Thai martial artist.